rickpeyton/99bottles_book/README.md

 ### What does Good Code look like?

-"I like my code to be elegant and efficient"
+> I like my code to be elegant and efficient

-"Clean code is ... full of crisp abstractions..."
+> Clean code is ... full of crisp abstractions...

-"Clean code was written by someone who cares."
+> Clean code was written by someone who cares.

 What does it meant to be "elegant"?
 What makes an abstraction "crisp"?